19- Discovering Ix for the Trapezium: A Step-by-Step Guide.

 Moment of inertia Ix for the Trapezium.

-1-For the moment of inertia Ix for the trapezium, it can be obtained by considering the trapezium as consisting of one big rectangle, from which two triangles are subtracted as shown in the following slide.
+1-For the moment of inertia Ix for the trapezium, it can be obtained by considering the trapezium as consisting of one big rectangle, from which two triangles are subtracted, as shown in the following slide.

 The Trapezium with base b and the upper top side a and height h, is divided into the following shapes:

-1- A rectangle of base b and a height of h, its area A1=b*h, it is CG is apart from the y-axis by a distance x1= (b1+0.50*a).
+1- A rectangle of base b and a height of h, its area A1=b*h, is CG apart from the y-axis by a distance x1= (b1+0.50*a).

 2-A left triangle of base b1 and a height of h, its area A2=1/2*b1*h, it is CG is apart from the y-axis by a distance x2=(2/3*b1).

-3-A right triangle of base b2 and a height of h, its area A3=1/2*b2*h, it is CG is apart from the y-axis by a distance x3=(b1+1/3*b1).
+3-A right triangle with a base b2 and a height of h has an area A3=1/2*b2*h.
+Its CG is apart from the y-axis by a distance x3=(b1+1/3*b1).

-How to get Ix for the trapezium?
+1 How to get Ix for the trapezium

 The value of Ix for the rectangle.-Ix for the rectangle =b*h^3/3.